 Award: Best for Live Viewing

-WHY WE LIKE IT: A patented balance system, VR capability and outstanding 16 MP stills are some of the draws for this innovative, partially crowdfunded underwater drone.
-It’s great for underwater photographers, scuba divers and anyone looking for a truly unique way to experience the undersea kingdom, thanks to the Nemo’s unique 4K livestream.
+WHY WE LIKE IT: A patented balance system, VR capability, and outstanding 16 MP stills are some of the draws for this innovative, partially crowdfunded underwater drone.
+It’s great for underwater photographers, scuba divers, and anyone looking for a truly unique way to experience the undersea kingdom, thanks to the Nemo’s unique 4K Livestream.

 The Nemo 4K, named after Jules Verne’s submarine captain or else an animated fish that got lost (take your pick) is a well-designed and innovative underwater drone aimed at scuba divers and adventurous underwater photo/ videographers.
 It benefits from great image quality thanks to a 16 MP camera that can shoot stabilized 4K video.
-You view live stream/video feed on the Nemo app installed on your iPhone, smartphone, or tablet.
+You view the live stream/video feed on the Nemo app installed on your iPhone, smartphone, or tablet.
 It also has built-in lights, though at 1000 lumens they don’t quite have the range of the FIFISH V6’s headlights.

-The Nemo’s 48Wh/12V battery is said to last around three hours, which isn’t quite as long as with the 4.5-hour battery of the Tether Titan.
-However, the Nemo’s battery is modular and designed to be easily swapped out for a spare you can keep charged on the boat or on shore.
+The Nemo’s 48Wh/12V battery is said to last around three hours, which isn’t quite as long as the 4.5-hour battery of the Tether Titan.
+However, the Nemo’s battery is modular and designed to be easily swapped out for a spare you can keep charged on the boat or shore.
 This will be easy to take along with you to the best dive sites in the United States.
 Also, have a look at the best camera for filmmaking on a budget.

 Award: Best Budget

-WHY WE LIKE IT: An underwater drone that swims like a fish, the Robosea BIKI is compact and fun, and includes a 4K video camera, underwater remote control and several AI-assisted swimming modes.
-It’s great for kids, divers and early adopters looking for one of the first true “intelligent” underwater drones.
+WHY WE LIKE IT: An underwater drone that swims like a fish, the Robosea BIKI is compact and fun, and includes a 4K video camera, underwater remote control, and several AI-assisted swimming modes.
+It’s great for kids, divers, and early adopters looking for one of the first true “intelligent” underwater drones.

-This cute underwater drone is billed at the world’s “first bionic fish.”
+This cute underwater drone is billed as the world’s “first bionic fish.”
 Unlike the other underwater drones on our list, the Robosea BIKI swims by moving a “tail fin” back and forth, like a fish, rather than being propelled by thrusters.
 The BIKI also lacks a tether and instead uses a combination of above-water wifi and an underwater remote.
 It can be set to maintain a fixed position for filming or to swim around on a programmed course as well.
 Obstacle avoidance sensors allow some autonomy.

-A 4K camera with lights and a wide angle lens helps the BIKI get quality underwater video.
+A 4K camera with lights and a wide-angle lens helps the BIKI get quality underwater video.